Skip to main content

 }

-Add this minimal API endpoint to return the configuration value:
+Add this minimal API endpoint to your main app for testing:

 app.MapGet("/api-token", (IConfiguration config) => config["ApiToken"]);